WISDEM/Turbine_CostsSE/docs/tutorial.rst

     :start-after: # 6 ---
     :end-before: # 6 ---

 The turbine cost model relies on the key turbine configuration parameters.
 These filter down to the individual component models through the rotor, nacelle and tower.
 The blade number must be known to get the total cost for the blade set; the advanced Boolean for the blade must be set to select which mass-cost curve for the blade to use (normal or advanced blade).
 We set this to advanced to be in line with the FAST 5 MW reference model.
 The machine rating and boolean flags for onboard crane and offshore project must also be set.
 These are used in the determination of costs for auxiliary system components.
-Finally, the drivetrain configuration is specified so that the proper gearbox and generator coefficients will be used.
+The drivetrain configuration is specified so that the proper gearbox and generator coefficients will be used, an onboard crane is selected for the turbine, a basic/modular bedplate, and finally the baseline tower design.

 .. literalinclude:: examples/example.py
     :start-after: # 7 ---